 Mustard algae is a particularly persistent kind of algae, that appears to go away when you SLAM the pool normally, only to reappear as soon as you come back down to normal chlorine levels.
-It tends to grow in clumps on surfaces at normal chlorine levels, and varies from a true “mustard” yellow to green with hints of yellow.
+It tends to grow on surfaces at normal chlorine levels, and varies from a true “mustard” yellow to green with hints of yellow.
 It can also grow free floating in the water if the chlorine level is low enough.

 Most people who think they have mustard algae don’t actually have mustard algae.
 Pollen is often mistaken for mustard algae, since it often collects in very similar looking patches.
 Mustard algae tends to grow on the walls and floor of the pool on the shaded side.
 Pollen can look very much like mustard algae, but it will only settle on the bottom of the pool, not the walls, and appears everywhere, not just on the shaded side.
 Another way to distinguish between the two is that when you go up to shock level and brush the pool, mustard algae won’t come back as long as you stay at shock level.
 Pollen continues to accumulate, even at shock level.